vexparadox/GLFWSuperSecretProject/README.md

-#closedFrameworks v0.3
+#closedFrameworks v0.4
 A basic 2D game framework written in C++, runnable on xCode OSX 10.7+

 Core.cpp and Core.hpp is the user entry point into the framework.
 The methods contained are explained in the wiki.

-## Recent additions
+##v0.4 Changelog

 -Push pop Matrixes

+-Matrix translation

+-Fixes to the timer

+-New Wiki pages!

 -Ellipse rendering and collision

--Colour fills
+-Colour fills, you can now easily colour shapes

--Increased perforamce in collisions
+-Increased perforamce other collisions

 ##v0.3 Changelog